-It is important to follow all of your doctor's instructions regarding rest and recovery during this time period.
+It’s important to follow your doctor's instructions regarding rest and recovery after bone conduction implant surgery.

-How to care for yourself or your loved one at home after surgery
+How to care for yourself or your loved one after surgery

-Recovering from your surgery is generally straight forward, but it will take time.
-Support from family and friends is vital as you prepare for life with your new hearing.
+Recovering from your surgery is generally straightforward, but it will take time.
+Support from family and friends is important as you prepare for life with your new hearing.

-Here are some tips and recommendations to help you recover
+Here are some tips to help you recover

 - Follow your doctor’s instructions and take medication as directed.